 Next, enable the pairing mode on the Bluetooth device.
 Go back to Bluetooth settings and pair your device with the LG TV.

 Since the WiFi router, USB-3, and USB-C devices emit 2.4GHz signals, which can interfere with Bluetooth.
 If your Bluetooth device is near these devices, you might experience pairing issues.
 Keep your device a little away so it won’t get affected by a 2.4GHz frequency interference.

 To connect a smartphone, PC, or gaming console to your LG TV, you should rely on WiFi or HDMI, not Bluetooth.
 The following are the compatible Bluetooth devices that you can easily connect with your LG Smart TV.

 - Gaming Controllers

-Restart LG TV
+Restart the LG Smart TV

-Update LG TV
+Update LG Smart TV

 2. Scroll down and select All Settings.

 3. Click on General from the settings page.

 4. Select About this TV.